larsiusprime/boardgames/dragon_pants/README.md

 - 43 hexagonal board tiles
  - 27x of: land (blank)
  - 6x of: dragon den
+ - 4x of: mountain
- - 5x of: mountain, water, power
+ - 3x of: water, power

 The card deck comes in 54-card and 36-card variants.
 The Deck of Power is always the same but the Deck of Destiny varies: